Corrine2212/project_01_travel_bucket_list/README.md

 ## How to install and run the project:
 1. Open files in editor e.g. Visual Studio Code
 2. Create database: 'travel_bucket_list.sql' - Run `dropdb travel_bucket_list` then `createdb travel_bucket_list`
-3. Run psql in the terminal to initiate the database `psql -d -f travel_bucket_list.sql`
+3. From the directory where the database is located run psql in the terminal to initiate the database `psql -d travel_bucket_list -f travel_bucket_list.sql`
 4. Run console.py file using command `python3 console.py`
 5. Run Flask using command `flask run`
 6. Access webpage using url: http://localhost:4999